 The Company capitalizes sales commissions paid to internal sales personnel that are both incremental to the acquisition of customer contracts and recoverable.
-These costs are recorded as deferred contract acquisition costs in the accompanying consolidated balance sheets.
-The Company capitalized commission costs of \$642 and \$838 for the three months ended May 31, 2023 and 2022, respectively.
+These costs are recorded as deferred contract acquisition costs in the accompanying condensed consolidated balance sheets.
+The Company capitalized commission costs of \$133 and \$642 for the three months ended May 31, 2024 and 2023, respectively.
 The Company defers costs based on its sales compensation plans only if the commissions are incremental and would not have occurred absent the customer contract.
 Payments to direct sales personnel are typically made upon signature of the contract.
 The Company does not pay commissions on contract renewals.

 Deferred commissions paid on the initial acquisition of a contract are amortized ratably over an estimated period of benefit of five years, which is the estimated customer life.
 The Company determined the period of amortization for deferred commissions by taking into consideration current customer contract terms, historical customer retention, and other factors.
-Amortization is included in sales and marketing expenses in the accompanying consolidated statements of operations and totaled \$838 and \$592 for the three months ended May 31, 2023 and 2022, respectively.
+Amortization is included in sales and marketing expenses in the accompanying condensed consolidated statements of operations and totaled \$1,076 and \$838 for the three months ended May 31, 2024 and 2023, respectively.
 The Company periodically reviews deferred contract acquisition costs to determine whether events or changes in circumstances have occurred that could impact the estimated period of benefit.
 There were no impairment losses recorded during the periods presented.

 For certain customer contracts, the Company may incur direct and incremental costs related to customer set-up and implementation.
-The Company recorded deferred implementation costs of \$107 and \$86 for the three months ended May 31, 2023 and 2022, respectively.
+The Company recorded deferred implementation costs of \$91 and \$107 for the three months ended May 31, 2024 and 2023, respectively.
 These implementation costs are deferred and amortized over the expected useful life of the Company's customers, which is five years.
-Amortization is included in cost of revenues in the Company's consolidated statements of operations and totaled \$278 and \$225 for the three months ended May 31, 2023 and 2022, respectively.
+Amortization is included in cost of revenue in the Company's condensed consolidated statements of operations and totaled \$340 and \$278 for the three months ended May 31, 2024 and 2023, respectively.